 Intro to Technology and Engineering

 STEM (Science, technology, engineering, and math) professions are the future of the workforce.
 Technology and automation have made their way into the most manual of jobs such as agriculture and construction.
 This course will introduce learners to the design process, from an idea to a finished product.
 Students will have a hands-on approach to learning about the five major engineering fields (civil, aerospace, mechanical, electrical, and architectural).
 Design projects that allow students to explore their creativity are a large part of the learning process in this class, yet are able to be done on a budget (around $75).
 Students will also learn about career opportunities for each area.
 In addition to engineering, students will explore the technology used in each field, often having opportunity to interact with the technology on their own.
 STEM fields have changed almost every aspect of our lives, and this course is the doorway to your future.
-(Students will be required to use a Google Gmail address as part of this course.)
+(Students may be required to use a Google Gmail address as part of this course.)

 Date & Time